-- c) Tax contingencies Continued - (vii) Assessment notice served by the Federal Revenue Office on SESES, regarding alleged debts of Social Contribution on Gross Revenue for Social Security Financing (COFINS) in fiscal year 1996, as it was understood that the entity did not meet all the legal criteria to qualify as a social welfare non-profit entity and its right to tax immunity.
+- c) Tax contingencies -- Continued - (vii) Assessment notice served by the Federal Revenue Office on SESES, regarding alleged debts of Social Contribution on Gross Revenue for Social Security Financing (COFINS) in fiscal year 1996, as it was understood that the entity did not meet all the legal criteria to qualify as a social welfare nonprofit entity and its right to tax immunity.
 This assessment is still being discussed at the administrative level, namely at the Administrative Court of Tax Appeals.
-Our external legal advisors rated this case as a possible loss and the amount involved is R\$ 2,278. - (viii) Action for Annulment filed by SESES against the Federal Government, seeking to reverse the tax credit dealt with in Payment Notice No. 86202/2008, based on the collection of social security contributions supposedly due in the period between December, 2005 and February 2008.
+Our external legal advisors rated this case as a possible loss and the amount involved is R\$ 3,490. - (viii) Action for Annulment filed by SESES against the Federal Government, seeking to reverse the tax credit dealt with in Payment Notice No. 86202/2008, based on the collection of social security contributions supposedly due in the period between December, 2005 and February 2008.
 The case is currently at fact-finding stage, awaiting an administrative decision of the lower court.
-Our external legal advisors rated this case as a possible loss and the amount involved is R\$ 1,786; and - (xi) SESES filed against the Federal Government an Action for Annulment of Tax Debt challenging the assessment referring to collection of FINSOCIAL ("Social Security Funding Tax"), considering the temporary suspension, by the Brazilian Revenue Agency, of its tax immune condition, through Declaratory Statute no.14/96.
-Judgment was published on November 4, 2009 dismissing SESES' claims.
-A motion for clarification was filed by SESES and denied on November 11, 2009.
-We lodged an appeal on November 26, 2009.
-In connection with this case, court deposits totaling R\$ 930 were made in 2005;
+Our external legal advisors rated this case as a possible loss and the amount involved is R\$ 2,202; and - (ix) Tax assessment notices served by the Internal Revenue Service to require SESES The Social Contribution for Social Security Financing (COFINS) on the period from January 31, 2006 and January 31, 2007, allegedly due on incomes not gain from the Company's own activities.
+The Company presented an appeal on October 13, 2010.
+The rate classification of risk of loss attributed by our external legal advisors is possible and the estimated amount is R \$ 1,591.

-Notes to consolidated quarterly information -- Continued June 30, 2010 (In Thousands of reais, except where otherwise stated)
+Notes to consolidated quarterly information -- Continued September 30, 2010 (In thousands of reais, except where otherwise stated)